 What Is Menopause and the Menopausal Transition?

-Types of Menopause
+Types of Menopause Transitions

 Perimenopause

 Erratic periods are common in perimenopause, as is spotting between cycles, shorter cycles, lighter or heavier cycles, and even missed cycles.
 Perimenopause happens in two stages: Early-stage perimenopause is when your menstrual cycle starts to become unpredictable.
-Over the span of a few months, you may get your period a week or more later than during your usual cycle.
+Over a few months, you may get your period a week or more later than during your usual cycle.
 Late-stage perimenopause occurs when you start having two months between cycles.

 Premature or Early Menopause